werf/website/pages_en/rails/200_real_apps/020_logging.md

 curl http://werf-guide-app/not_found  # no response; returns 404 Not Found
 ```

-Now let's take a look at the logs:
+While our requests are being made, we won't see any codes returned by the server.
+However, we can find them in the logs — let's take a look at them:
 ```shell
 kubectl logs deploy/werf-guide-app
 ```